ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services can be deployed along side other database or object storage technologies.
 For example, a Transparency Service that supports a software package management system, might be referenced from the APIs exposed for package management.
-Providing an ability to request a fresh Receipt for a given software package, or to request a list of Signed Statements associated with the software package.
+It can also provide the ability to request a fresh Receipt for a given software package, or a list of Signed Statements associated with that package.

 # Signed Statements {#signed-statements}